thienan11/MappingForSocialJustice/README.md

-# Mapping for Social Justice - Face Blurring Program
+# Mapping for Social Justice - Face Blurring

 A repository for the face blurring functionality of the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.

 ## Overview

-This part of the project focuses on applying a layer of security to images/videos by adding protective face blurring.
+This phase of the project concentrates on enhancing the security of images and videos by implementing protective face blurring.
+This functionality will ultimately be integrated and automated within the video archiving platform, ensuring that face blurring is applied to every uploaded image or video.

 The face_blurring directory contains scripts for applying face blurring to images or videos.
 There are two models being used, RetinaFace and YOLOv8.